• Skip to main content

 Why is it Taking so Long for My Anime Figures to Ship?

-Release dates sometimes often get delayed.
+Release dates often get delayed.
 So if you are wondering why it is taking the store too long to ship out your order, you might want to check if the release date has been deferred.
 Manufacturing delays are common with anime figures but you can track shipping dates on MFC.
 I’d recommend creating an account and adding figures to your collection so you can track your preorders easily.

 What if I Missed the Pre-Order Period for a Figure I Want?